 One of the great challenges in treating HCV is that it can be in your system for years before you notice any symptoms.
 By then, some liver damage has already occurred.
 The most common symptoms are:

 - dark urine

-- yellowing of the skin and the whites of the eyes, which is called jaundice
+- jaundice, the yellowing of the skin and the whites of the eyes

 - abdominal pain

-For many years, one of the only decent treatment options was the drug interferon.
+For many years, one of the only effective treatment options was the drug interferon.
 This drug required many injections over a period of six months to a year.
 The drug also produced unpleasant symptoms.
 Many people who took this drug felt like they had the flu after their treatment.
-Interferon treatments were only effective about half the time, and they couldn’t be given to people with advanced HCV because it could worsen their health.
+Interferon treatments were only effective

 An oral drug called ribavirin was also available at this time.
 This drug had to be taken with interferon injections.